roberto-candido-ita/Solar-UAV-Framework/readme.md

     - seaborn
     - plotly

 4. **Start the Project**: You are now ready to start working on your Python project with the necessary dependencies installed.
+Run MainWindow.py in the views directory.

 ## Contributing